Eventual-Inc/Daft/docs/source/user_guide/read-and-write.rst

 From Data Catalogs
 ^^^^^^^^^^^^^^^^^^

-If you use catalogs such as Apache Iceberg or Hive, you may wish to consult our user guide on integrations with Data Catalogs: :doc:`Daft integration with Data Catalogs <../integrations/>`.
+If you use catalogs such as Apache Iceberg or Hive, you may wish to consult our user guide on integrations with Data Catalogs: :doc:`Daft integration with Data Catalogs <integrations>`.

 From File Paths
 ^^^^^^^^^^^^^^^